ibm-cloud-docs/AnalyticsEngine/Installed-Libraries.md

 # Spark kernels and libraries on the cluster
 {: #installed-libs}

-The {{site.data.keyword.iae_full_notm}} cluster comes with a set of libraries, which are pre-installed on each of the cluster nodes that are available by default on the kernels.
+The {{site.data.keyword.iae_full_notm}} comes with a set of libraries.
+These libraries are pre-installed on each of the cluster nodes and are available by default on the kernels.
 The table below lists the locations of these libraries:

 |AE version| Environment | Kernel | Libraries |
 |-------------|--------|-----------|------------|